Lightning-President-9/Disease-Prediction/README.md

 # Disease-Prediction

-Disease Prediction is application that predicts possible diseases based on patient symptoms using a Machine Learning model.
+Disease Prediction is an application that predicts possible diseases based on patient symptoms using a Machine Learning model.
 The system generates a professional medical-style diagnostic report containing AI predictions, confidence analysis, and detailed meta knowledge.

 > ⚠ **Disclaimer:** This project is developed for educational and research purposes only.
 It is not intended to replace professional medical advice, diagnosis, or treatment.